 Students using the library before or after school need to use a valid school ID, iPad with barcode or a photo of their ID; no pass is required before or after school.
 The library is most often used by teachers with their classes for research, independent reading, or technology space/usage.
 When the library has room, study hall students or students during their lunch can use the library if they have a yellow pass from their teacher or a privilege pass from the Deans' Office.
-Students who have a lunch privilege pass are welcome in the library during their lunch periods.
+Students who have a lunch privilege pass are welcome in the library during their lunch periods, but they must use a physical copy of their ID with the privilege pass marking on it.